CSCI-40500-Fall-2025/project-megatron/README.md

 THAT replaces random sentences on web pages with your target language <br>
 UNLIKE duolingo <br>
 OUR PRODUCT is more immersive and enables users to learn with real text <br>

+## Instructions

+Enter the text you want translated into the textbox.
+After pressing the translate button, you'll see the translated text as well as a list of each of the nouns from the original text and their translated counterparts.